-1 Details of all registrations of the applicant company in India and abroad Name of the entity (Earlier name, if any) Type of Intermediary (If Broker, names of Exchanges and if DP, name of the Depositories) Registration Number Date of Registration 2 Networth of the applicant company (in Rs.)
-3 Details of the following persons: a) Promoters (Name and PAN number) b) Directors (Name, DIN and PAN number) c) Key Person of the applicant (Name and PAN number) 4 Details of regulatory action taken/ initiated/ pending, if any, against the applicant/ promoters/ directors/key personnel/ principal officer of the applicant company (in India/abroad)
+1

+1 Details of all registrations of the applicant 1.
+Name of the entity (Earlier

+company in India and abroad name, if any)

+2.

+Broker, names of

+Exchanges and if DP,

+2 name of the Depositories)

+3. Registration Number

+4. Date of Registration

+2 Networth of the applicant company

+(in Rs.)

+3 Details of the following persons:

+a) Promoters (Name and PAN

+number)

+b) Directors (Name, DIN and PAN

+number)

+c) Key Person of the applicant (Name

+and PAN number)

+4 Details of regulatory action taken/

+initiated/ pending, if any, against the

+applicant/ promoters/ directors/key

+personnel/ principal officer of the applicant

+company (in

+India/abroad)

+5 Any fee remaining unpaid to SEBI by

+applicant/ associates

-5 Any fee remaining unpaid to SEBI by applicant/ associates 6 Amount of proposed investment (converted in Indian Rupees) 7 Whether the applicant is setting up a Wholly Owned subsidiary (WOS) or a Step Down Subsidiary (SDS) or entering into Joint Venture (JV) or acquiring stake in an existing company. - 8 Details of the proposed WOS/SDS/JV in GIFT IFSC (provide relevant details in case of equity participation in existing company or joint venture with a company) a) Name of the proposed entity in GIFT IFSC b) Purpose for setting up the WOS/SDS/JV/Equity Participation etc. c) Nature of proposed activities a) Pursuant to setting up Wholly Owned Subsidiary / investment in step down subsidiary/joint venture, etc., we shall maintain networth for each category of registration as per SEBI Act, 1992 & Regulations/ circulars issued there under and bye laws/ rules/ regulations/ circulars, etc. issued by respective stock exchanges/Depositories.
+6 Amount of proposed investment (converted in Indian Rupees) 7 Whether the applicant is setting up a Wholly Owned subsidiary (WOS) or a Step Down Subsidiary (SDS) or entering into Joint Venture (JV) or acquiring stake in an existing company.
+8 Details of the proposed WOS/SDS/JV in GIFT IFSC (provide relevant details in case of equity participation in existing company or joint venture with a company) a) Name of the proposed entity in GIFT IFSC b) Purpose for setting up the WOS/SDS/JV/Equity Participation etc. c) Nature of proposed activities a) Pursuant to setting up Wholly Owned Subsidiary / investment in step down subsidiary/joint venture, etc., we shall maintain networth for each category of registration as per SEBI Act, 1992 & Regulations/ circulars issued there under and bye laws/ rules/ regulations/ circulars, etc. issued by respective stock exchanges/Depositories.